 In the event that the academic calendar prevents a timely hearing by the Student Accountability Board, the following procedure will be used.
-The investigation will occur and complaints will be resolved through the administrative hearing process, which allows for the Associate Dean of Students or his/her designee to hear and render a decision on the case.
-Requests for appeals of decisions made by the Associate Dean of Students in these situations are heard by the Vice President for Student Life, or his/her designee, whose decision in the matter is final.
+The investigation will occur and complaints will be resolved through the administrative hearing process, which allows for the Associate Dean of Students/Director of Campus Involvement or his/her designee to hear and render a decision on the case.
+Requests for appeals of decisions made by the Associate Dean of Students/Director of Campus Involvement in these situations are heard by the Vice President for Student Life, or his/her designee, whose decision in the matter is final.